fedspendingtransparency/data-act-broker-backend/databaseSetup.md

 #### Setup Scripts

 After creating the Postgres database and credentials file, several setup scripts should be run to create the databases and tables that will be used by the broker.
 In your data-act-core installation, there will be a folder [dataactcore/scripts/](https://github.com/fedspendingtransparency/data-act-core/dataactcore/scripts).
-In this folder, run the following python scripts:
+From within this folder, run the following commands:

 ```bash
 $ python setupJobTrackerDB.py
 $ python setupErrorDB.py
 $ python setupStaging.py
 $ python setupValidationDB.py
 ```